Transmission system operator

 A transmission system operator (TSO) is an entity entrusted with transporting energy in the form of natural gas or electrical power on a national or regional level, using fixed infrastructure.
 The term is defined by the European Commission.
-The certification procedure for transmission system operators is listed in Article 10 of the Electricity and Gas Directives of 2009.
+The certification procedure for transmission system operators is listed in Article 52 of the Electricity Directive 2019.

 Due to the cost of establishing a transmission infrastructure, such as main power lines or gas main lines and associated connection points, a TSO is usually a natural monopoly, and as such is often subjected to regulations.

 In electrical power business, a TSO is an operator that transmits electrical power from generation plants over the electrical grid to regional or local electricity distribution operators.

 In natural gas business, a TSO receives gas from producers, transports it via pipeline through an area and delivers to gas distribution companies.

 The United States has similar organizational categories: independent system operator (ISO) and regional transmission organization (RTO).